-snowboarding in Chile and mountain biking in Costa RicaSantiago, Valle Nevado, Concón, Chile, Liberia, Playa Flamingo, Las Catalinas, Costa Rica, mountain, snowboarding, biking, and travels
+snowboarding in Chile and mountain biking in Costa RicaSantiago, Valle Nevado, Concón, Chile, Liberia, Playa Flamingo, Las Catalinas, Costa Rica, mountain, snowboarding, and biking

 This crazy idea started out when I noticed that Valle Nevado joined the Ikon Pass for the 2018-2019 season.
 Of all the international additions, this seemed like the most reasonable, but to make it worth it to one of my potential travel companions, I needed to string on some warm weather activities too.